Last Updated on

 As we moved further on, we saw the old Mandore Palace and Fort.
 Unfortunately, the visiting hours for the same seemed to be over and the place was shut down.
 All I could treat myself was with some photos of the exteriors but well, I guess, better than nothing!
 There is a government museum that is set up within these monuments, which I hope you have better luck checking out.

 We turned around towards the exit at this point and glanced upon the Hall of Heroes and the Deities on the way.
-The Hall of Heroes have the statues of the erstwhile rulers and heroes of Mandore.
+The Hall of Heroes has the statues of the erstwhile rulers and heroes of Mandore.
 They were built to honor them for their deeds.

 While we exited, we saw some more of those Langurs hanging on the trees.
-I just had my daughter calmed down when one of them fell down like a ripe fruit from a tree.
+I just had my daughter calmed down when one of them fell down like ripe fruit from a tree.
 Plonk!
 Right in front of her.
 That marked the end of my exploration as I had to rush my bawling child out of the park 🙂

 I would have liked to have one of those pesky guides here to explain things here.
 Just when you need them, they weren’t around, The lack of information made my visit seem incomplete.
 Somewhere with its history of being abandoned by rulers, we, the present generation, too seem to have abandoned this amazing bit of heritage.
 The sad fact is that there isn’t much documented on the web either and my quest to know more about Mandore remains incomplete.